The scheme will last until 31 March 2021

 Applicants who are furloughed

 The Authority will not make payments to applicants whose income is lower than normal because they are furloughed.
-The Test and Trace Support Payment is for people facing a reduction in income because they cannot work while self-isolating.

 How to contact us if you want to claim